-We outline the different people you may need to talk to about your consent application
+We outline the different people you may need to talk to about your resource consent application.

 In most cases consultation with people who may be affected by your resource consent application is not required.
 However, HBRC recommend that you talk with people who may be affected by your application even if you expect that your application will be non-notified.
 If the processing officer considers there are people who are adversely affected by your proposed activity, your application may be notified.

 If you have a question about an application that is currently being processed you can call either the Consents Advisor or reception on 06 835 9200 and ask to speak to the planner processing your application.